Betty Boothroyd: Career as Speaker

+Boothroyd represented the Commons internationally by speaking at Parliamentary lower houses, including the United States House of Representatives, the Russian Duma and the Indian Lok Sabha.
+She met political leaders including President of South Africa Nelson Mandela and Prime Minister of Sri Lanka Sirimavo Bandaranaike.

 On 12 July 2000, following Prime Minister's Questions, Boothroyd announced to the House of Commons she would resign as Speaker after the summer recess.
 Tony Blair, then prime minister, paid tribute to her as "something of a national institution".
 Blair's predecessor, John Major, described her as an "outstanding Speaker".
 She stepped down as Speaker and resigned as an MP on 23 October 2000.
+In farewell speech she said: "Remember always that the privileges that this House enjoys were dearly won and must never be squandered."
+She was succeeded by Michael Martin.

+Her signature catchphrase in closing Prime Minister's Questions each week was "Time's up!"

+Alongside her political career, Boothroyd served as president of the Chartered Society of Physiotherapy (CSP) from 1996 to 2000.

 Life peerage and later activity

 Boothroyd was awarded an honorary Doctor of Civil Law (Hon DCL) degree by City University London in 1993.
-She was chancellor of the The Open University from 1994 until October 2006 and donated some of her personal papers to the University's archives.
+She was chancellor of the Open University from 1994 until October 2006 and donated some of her personal papers to the University's archives.
 In March 1995, she was awarded an honorary degree from The Open University as Doctor of the University (DUniv).
 In 1999 she was made an Honorary Fellow of St Hugh's College, Oxford.
 Two portraits of Boothroyd have been part of the parliamentary art collection since 1994 and 1999, respectively.

 On 15 January 2001, she was created a life peer, taking as her title Baroness Boothroyd, of Sandwell in the County of West Midlands.
 Her autobiography was published in the same year.
 In April 2005, she was appointed a Member of the Order of Merit (OM), an honour in the personal gift of the Queen.

 Boothroyd was made an Honorary Fellow of the Society of Light and Lighting (Hon.
 FSLL) in 2009, and she was an Honorary Fellow of St Hugh's College, Oxford, and of St Edmund's College, Cambridge.
 She was Patron of the Jo Richardson Community School in Dagenham, East London, and President of NBFA Assisting the Elderly.
 She was, for a period, Vice President of the Industry and Parliament Trust.

 In January 2011, Boothroyd posited that Deputy Prime Minister Nick Clegg's plans for some members of the upper house to be directly elected could leave Britain in constitutional disarray: "It is wantonly destructive.
-It is destruction that hasn't been thought through properly."
+It is destruction that has not been thought through properly."
 She was concerned that an elected Lords would rival the Commons, risking power-struggles between the two.

+In 2019, Boothroyd campaigned with People's Vote for a second referendum following the UK's Brexit vote to leave the European Union (EU) in 2016.